You are here:

 Transcutaneous electrical nerve stimulation (TENS).
 A technique that uses a small battery-operated unit to send electrical impulses to the nerves to block pain signals to the brain.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
 The NIAMS Information Clearinghouse is a public service sponsored by the institute that provides health information and information sources.
-Additional information can be found on the NIAMS Web site at http://www.niams.nih.gov/.
+Additional information can be found on the NIAMS website at www.niams.nih.gov.

 For Your Information